festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 The boundary conditions (BCs) are essential to FESTIM simulations.
 They describe the mathematical problem at the boundaries of the simulated domain.
 If no BC is set on a boundary, it is assumed that the flux is null.
 This is also called a symmetry BC.

+All boundary conditions in FESTIM require a surface subdomain.
+The subdomain can be a surface, an edge or a point and can be defined with the :class:`festim.SurfaceSubdomain` class.
+See the :ref:`Surface Subdomains` section for more information on how to define subdomains.

 ----------------------
 Hydrogen transport BCs
 ----------------------